replicatedhq/replicated-docs/docs/reference/kots-cli-upload.md

 Note: If any [`strict preflights`](../docs/vendor/preflight-support-bundle-creating.md) are configured, the `--skip-preflights` flag will not be honored since preflight checks must run and contain no failures before the application can be deployed.

 When the `--deploy` option is provided and there are [`strict preflights`](../docs/vendor/preflight-support-bundle-creating.md), the preflight checks will always run.
-The deployment will wait up to 15 minutes for preflight checks to complete before deploying.
+The deployment will wait for up to 15 minutes for preflight checks to complete; if the checks complete with no strict preflight failures then the release will deploy.
+If checks do not complete within 15 minutes, then the release will not deploy.
+If there is one or more strict preflight failures, the release will not deploy.
 ### Examples
 ```bash
 kubectl kots upload ./manifests --name kots-sentry --namespace kots-sentry --slug kots-sentry --upstream-uri kots-sentry/unstable